The cyclic logic of paradox

 • However, if he does NOT shave himself, well again, he breaks his rule as “he shaves all … those men who do not shave themselves”, so he should shave himself.

-The rule is faulty as it does not guide the barber for all men.
+The barber’s rule is not comprehensive, as it does not guide the barber for all men.
+The rule breaks down when the barber tries to determine whether he will shave himself.

 The introduction to my counselling pages includes: